dummyuser42/openvino-model-server-k8s-terraform/README.md

 `helm upgrade -f open_vino_model_server/values.yaml ovms-app open_vino_model_server --set azure_storage_connection_string=$STORAGE_ACCOUNT_CONNECTION_STRING`

 Once run, check the resouces are created.
-This should include a deployment for the model server and a Cluster IP service exposing two endpoints for grpc and REST on ports 8080 and 8081 respectively
+This should include a deployment for the model server and a Cluster IP service exposing two endpoints for gRPC and REST on ports 8080 and 8081 respectively

 ### 6. Deploy Load Balancer